shamsfk/EtherCard/README.md

 3. Using Claiming Key and Retrival Key (+ Value + Creator's Address) Client generates a new pair of keys (public):
     * Public Claiming Key
     * Public Retrival Key
-4. Amount, Fee Amount (_0.353236% * Amount_), Public Claiming Key, Public Retrival Key, Card's Text and Creator's Address forms the Card
+4. Amount, FeeAmount*, PublicClaimingKey, PublicRetrivalKey, Card's Text and Creator's Address forms the Card
 5. Card is sent to the Contract, Contract stores the card and emits event with Card's Number
 6. Creator gives Card's Number, Claiming Key and Retrival key to a third party (Reciever)
 7. Reciever enters Card's Number and Claiming Key on the Client and sends it to the Contract